tobiasbriones/blog/math/swe/drawing/drawing-a-sierpinski-petal-mandala-fractal-in-javafx/index.md

 ![](canvas-hello-world.png)

-This way the application `Canvas` is integrated and ready to be employed.
+This way, the application `Canvas` is integrated and ready to be employed.

 ### Testing Designs with a Playground